ltorres2/ltorres2.github.io/final_project/index.md

 ### Data

 The data was obtained from THe United States Census Bureau.
-[More information go to:https://www.census.gov/en.html] The variables where searched in the Social Explorer, Data Dictionary, for the surveys of 2014 and 2019 [More information go to: https://www.socialexplorer.com/data/ACS2019_5yr/metadata/]
+[More information](https://www.census.gov/en.html) The variables where searched in the Social Explorer, Data Dictionary, for the surveys of 2014 and 2019 [More information](https://www.socialexplorer.com/data/ACS2019_5yr/metadata/)

  #### R-Studio